-- If [OFF] is set, the degree of background blur will change depending on the brightness. - If it is set to other than [OFF], you can adjust the background blur regardless of brightness. - If you turn the < > clial to move the cursor to the right, the background will look sharper. - Turning the < > dial to move the cursor to the left will blur the subject's background.
-Note that depending on the lens' maximum aperture (f/number), certain slider adjustments may not be selectable (indicated by ). - If you use Live View shooting, you can see how the image is blurred in front of and behind the point of focus.
-While you turn the > dial, [Simulating blur] will be displayed on the LCD monitor. - If you want to blur the background, see "Shooting Portraits" on page 58. - Depending on the lens and shooting conditions, the background may not look so blurred. - This function cannot be set if you use flash.
-If <4> has been set and you set Background blur, <७> will be set automatically.
+- If [OFF] is set, the degree of background blur will change depending on the brightness. - If it is set to other than [OFF], you can adjust the background blur regardless of brightness. - If you turn the < all to move the cursor to the right, the background will look sharper. - Turning the < > dial to move the cursor to the left will blur the subject's background.
+Note that depending on the lens' maximum aperture (f/number), certain slider adjustments may not be selectable (indicated by •). - If you use Live View shooting, you can see how the image is blurred in front of and behind the point of focus.
+While you turn the <m>> dial, [Simulating blur] will be displayed on the LCD monitor. - If you want to blur the background, see "Shooting Portraits" on page 58. - Depending on the lens and shooting conditions, the background may not look so blurred. - This function cannot be set if you use flash.
+If <4^> has been set and you set Background blur, <⊕> will be set automatically.

-- - You cannot set both (1) Extra Effect Shot and (2) Ambience-based shots at the same time. - You cannot set both (1) Extra Effect Shot and (3) Background blur at the same time.
+- If [Simulating blur] is effective during Live View shooting, the image shown while < (0.76) is blinking may have more noise than the actual image being recorded or it may look dark. - You cannot set both (1) Extra Effect Shot and (2) Ambience-based shots at the same time. - You cannot set both (1) Extra Effect Shot and (3) Background blur at the same time.